 8. Chitinolytic Bacterial Diseases

-Chitinolytic Bacterial Diseases include many disease such as black spot disease, brown spot disease, shell disease, rust disease, burned spot disease, etc.
+Chitinolytic Bacterial Diseases include many diseases such as black spot disease, brown spot disease, shell disease, rust disease, burned spot disease, etc.

 Generally, Chitinolytic Bacterial Diseases occur due to improper water parameters, dirty tank water, too much nitrate, and substrate that has turned bad for using too long.